Visit Hyundai in your country/region

 A new mindset for less plastic waste

 After collecting the plastic waste from the river, we drove with our IONIQ 6 to one of the city's many waste recovery facilities to see how it was processed.
-On the way, Lathifha explained that the real aim is to stop plastic from getting into the rivers and waterways in the first place.
+On the way, Lathifah explained that the real aim is to stop plastic from getting into the rivers and waterways in the first place.
 For her, responsible waste management was the first step in achieving this.
 The recovery facility we visited was a busy and noisy hub of activity where workers carefully sorted out the various types of waste that had been collected and dropped off at the center.

 An environmental activist and James Stewart talk next to a parked IONIQ 6